 My daughter and I are both diagnosed with mast cell disorder, which has led me to do research into these disorders and how they relate to these other diseases, especially since my daughter also has tree pollen allergies, celiac disease and ADHD; I have EoE, environmental and other severe food allergies; and my son has a diagnosis of multiple life-threatening food allergies, eczema, environmental allergies and asthma.

 I believe there’s a huge opportunity to find a cure for these diseases by combining research efforts.
 In my work at AllergicChild.com, I’ve heard from so many families who have one child with celiac disease and one with food allergies; or some other combination of the issues above that there seems to be a link between these conditions.
 And as far as I know, no research has been done to look at a “main cause” of all these diagnoses.
 Yet, all are on the rise in our children.

 In fact, some children have to cease participation in a research study because of a diagnosis with EoE, that later resolved after ending peanut desensitization.
-Research on milk OIT was reported at the recent AAAAI meeting where patients were found to become more reactive to milk after three to five years of desensitization.
+At the 2013 AAAAI allergists’ meeting, research on milk OIT was reported that found patients becoming more reactive to milk after three to five years of desensitization.
 I’m wondering if this is because a threshold has been reached where their immune system has gone into a constant state of reaction – another way of explaining a mast cell disorder.

 So much isn’t known about how the immune system functions, and approximately 75 percent of our immune system is in our gut.